BJudge/CV/README.md

 ## Hobbies and Interests
  When Im not immersed in self-study, I'm partial to the odd sport or two.
- Having seen a friend compete intheir first bodybuilding competion, I have been inspired to enter one in 2017- Instagram account to follow!!
+ Having seen a friend compete intheir first bodybuilding competion, I have been inspired to enter one in 2017- <b> Instagram account to follow!! <b>

 ## My Experience